 Mantou are plain steamed buns with no fillings and are traditionally consumed in Northern China as a staple food in contrast to rice as a staple food in Southern China.
 They are normally eaten plain and also commonly served as a side dish.
-While bao or baozi are usually stuffed with sweet or savoury fillings and are rounded in shape.
+While bao or baozi are usually stuffed with sweet or savory fillings and are rounded in shape.

 Chinese Steamed Buns (Mantou) [Gluten Free & Vegan]

-- 12.3oz gluten free self-raising flour
+- 12.3oz gluten-free self-raising flour

 - 2 teaspoons dry instant yeast

 - 1 tablespoon extra virgin olive oil

 - In a large bowl, combine and whisk all the dry ingredients together.
 Make a well in the middle of the flour mixture.

 - Warm the rice milk in a small pot for around 2 minutes, then turn off the heat.
 Add in the extra virgin olive oil, agave sugar and vanilla extract and mix well.